-Aim 5 of Archives Revealed is to fund projects that represent examples of excellence in cataloguing and discovery.
+Archives Revealed aims to fund projects that represent examples of excellence in cataloguing and discovery.

 - What standards of cataloguing and discovery will you follow?

 - Are these standards appropriate for the type and format of the collection?
 For example, the International Standard for Archival Descriptions, General (ISAD (G)).
-For more information on cataloguing standards for archives, please visit our ‘cataloguing archive collections‘ webpage.
+For more information on cataloguing standards for archives, please visit our cataloguing archive collections’ page.

 - If the collection contains film/AV material, have you looked at the specific available standards for this?
 You can find out more information about film archives on the Film Archives UK website.